Boeing 737 AEW&C Wedgetail Early Warning Aircraft, Australia

 The system's variable track update rates and dedicated tracking modes allow the operator to track allied and hostile high performance aircraft while continuously scanning the area of operations.

-The electronically scanned array features an assembly of transmit and receive modules, operating at L-band and sharing three apertures to provide the 360 degree coverage.
+This scan features an assembly of transmit and receive modules, operating at L-band and sharing three apertures to provide the 360 degree coverage.
 The radar system provides a high level of operational capability because the system is dynamically structured to match the changing mission requirements.

 When an operator requires a long range view of a selected sector of the operational area, then the relevant system modes can be selected to initiate the search of that sector at more than twice the nominal uniform surveillance range.